New Yorker Cartoon Editor Explores What Makes Us Get It

 GROSS: That actually works for so many things.

-MANKOFF: Right, and of course the caption contest - I won't go there - but one of the interesting things about the caption contest is that it showed first of all that a sense of humor and especially a sense of humor related to cartoons is something really that's very, very widespread.
+MANKOFF: Right.
+And, of course, the caption contest - I won't go there, but one of the interesting things about the caption contest is that it shows, first of all, that a sense of humor, and especially a sense of humor related to cartoons, is something really that's very, very widespread.
 It doesn't mean that the people who win the contest are professional cartoonists, but a lot of what the Internet is showing is that talent is more disperse than gatekeepers such as myself, you know, previously restricted it to.

-And the other interesting thing about the caption contest is that it spawned all forms of meta-humor, so that there's an anti-caption contest where you come up with the worst possible caption.
-There's the universal caption contest where you come up with a caption that fits all of the contests, and one of the contenders is what a misunderstanding.
+And the other interesting thing about the caption contest is that it spawned all forms of meta-humor so that there's an anti-caption contest where you come up with the worst possible caption.
+There's the universal caption contest where you come up with a caption that fits all of the contest, and one of the contenders is what a misunderstanding.

-MANKOFF: And the other is - I don't know if you can have this on NPR – is Christ, what a [expletive].
+MANKOFF: And the other is - I don't know if you can have this on NPR - is Christ, what a [bleep].

 MANKOFF: And so - and I think the interesting thing about that - the interesting thing about this is people will laugh much harder often at these than they will at the actual caption.
 And that shows something about the shifting character of humor in our society.
 It's become much more ironic.
 It's become much more humor about humor.
 And I don't think there's ever been as much meta-humor, jokes about jokes, sort of ironic stances from humor than there has been, and that's partly what I talk about in the book.